zowe/docs-site/docs/user-guide/api-mediation-sso.md

 * Zowe API ML client

    - This type of component is user-facing and can obtain user credentials through a user interface (web, CLI, desktop).
-   - API ML clients can be private or public.
    - A Zowe API ML client calls API services through the API ML.
    - An example of such clients are Zowe CLI or Zowe Desktop.